ncatlab/nlab-content/pages/6/9/5/3/3596/content.md

 ## Definition in cubical type theory

 The primary identity types are the nondependent [[cubical path types]] in [[cubical type theory]].
 Like the identity types in higher observational type theory, they do not satisfy the definitional version of identification elimination; only the propositional version of identification elimination.
-See [[dependent identity type]] and [[cubical path type]] for more information on the construction of the cubical path types.
+See [[cubical path type]] for more information on the construction of the cubical path types.

 Some cubical type theories include a second identity type which satisfies the definitional version of identification elimination.
 This is called [[Swan's identity type]], and is defined by the following rules: